-Locations: See the .
+Locations: See the Oregon Hunting Access Map.
 The Dry Beaver Ladd Canyon road closure area offers diverse habitat and provides limited motorized travel.
 Other areas that have good bear densities are Spring Creek, open slopes along Fly Creek and public lands surrounding Vey Meadows.
 It is also quite possible to encounter a cougar in these areas, so having a cougar tag could provide a bonus opportunity.

-Access is expected to be difficult, due to snow drifts, until early May in most units.
+Access is usually expected to be difficult until early May in most units, due to snow drifts.
+Bear activity will depend on weather patterns in April and warm weather will result in more bear activity.
 While it is still early for bear activity, south-facing slopes are already beginning to green up at low and mid-elevations.
-Bear activity will depend on weather patterns in April and warm weather will result in more bear activity.
 Bear numbers should be high again this year with most found in canyon areas early in the season.

-Locations: See the Remember the Noregaard, Whiskey Creek and Shamrock travel management areas will be in effect in the Sled Springs Unit through May 31; maps are available at entrance points or at ODFW’s Enterprise office. .
+Locations: See the Oregon Hunting Access Map.
+Remember the Noregaard, Whiskey Creek and Shamrock travel management areas will be in effect in the Sled Springs Unit through May 31; maps are available at entrance points or at ODFW’s Enterprise office.

 Mentored Youth Hunter Program allows youth 9 through 15 years of age to hunt without first passing an approved hunter education...